 Books, and drives

 There will be the occasional Quiz.
-These are designed for me and you to see weather you're on the right track.
+They designed for me and you to see whether you're on the right track.
 They only count 10% of your grade in total, so doing badly is no big deal.
 I will not put a time limit on the quizzes, because I hated timed quizzes when I was a student.